 Ballechin was the name of a now demolished distillery near Grandtully from 1818 until 1927.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.

-Maps: Open Cycle Bing Nearby: Blair Athol, Aberfeldy
+Open Cycle Bing Blair Athol, Aberfeldy Strathearn Dalwhinnie

 From Pitlochry - either South past Blair Athol Distillery on the A924, then left under the railway just before the A924 joins the A9, left again after about 300 yards, then 2 miles up the hill.
 Alternatively (signposted route), head out of Pitlochry on the A924 towards Balgowrie, through Moulin and Kinnaird.
 Where the A924 does a very sharp left turn, go straight on - the Distillery is about another half mile.